BHFock/BHFock/README.md

 Someone asked this in a team chat once.
 I told them about a German management story I'd heard.

-Say a manager wants you to move from point A to point B. They could just tell you to do it (*the pistol approach*).
+Say a manager wants you to move from point A to point B. They could give you a direct command (*the pistol approach*).
 Or they could put a crocodile at point A. You'll move to B on your own.

 The crocodile is about *control through fear* instead of direct orders.
 German unions talk about this a lot.